 - walk (v.)

-- Old English wealcan "to toss, roll," and wealcian "to roll up, curl, muffle up," from Proto-Germanic *welk- (cf. Old Norse valka "to drag about," Danish valke "to full," Middle Dutch walken "to knead, press, full," Old High German walchan "to knead," German walken "to full"), perhaps ultimately from PIE root *wel- (3) "to turn, roll" (see volvox).
+- "travel on foot," c.
+1200, a merger of two verbs, 1.
+Old English wealcan "to toss, roll, move round" (past tense weolc, past participle wealcen), and 2. wealcian "to roll up, curl," from Proto-Germanic *welk- (source also of Old Norse valka "to drag about," Danish valke "to full" (cloth), Middle Dutch walken "to knead, press, full" (cloth), Old High German walchan "to knead," German walken "to full"), perhaps ultimately from PIE root *wel- (3) "to turn, roll" (see volvox).

 - walk (n.)

 - c.
 1200, "a tossing, rolling;" mid-13c., "an act of walking, a going on foot;" late 14c., "a stroll," also "a path, a walkway;" from walk (v.).
 The meaning "broad path in a garden" is from 1530s.
 Meaning "particular manner of walking" is from 1650s.
 Meaning "manner of action, way of living" is from 1580s; hence walk of life (1733).
 Meaning "range or sphere of activity" is from 1759.
 Sports sense of "base on balls" is recorded from 1905; to win in a walk (1854) is from horse racing (see walk-over).
 As a type of sponsored group trek as a fund-raising event, by 1971 (walk-a-thon is from 1963).